Keep Your Plumbing Efficient and Safe: Learn How to Replace a Water Heater Expansion Tank

 When water is heated, it expands and causes pressure to build up in the system.
 If you don’t replace a water heater expansion tank, the increased pressure from heated water can cause damage to pipes, valves, and other components, leading to leaks or even a ruptured water heater.

-By installing a new expansion tank, the excess water pressure is absorbed, reducing the risk of damage and prolonging the lifespan of the water heating system.
+By installing a new tank, the excess water pressure is absorbed, reducing the risk of damage and prolonging the lifespan of the water heating system.

 How Does an Expansion Tank Work?